 Remove the jars from the boiling water and let them cool for several hours.
 If your jam looks runny, don’t worry.
 It will thicken as it cools.
 It could take 24-48 hours to really look like jam.

-Now you are ready to give the gift of jam.
-There are so many ways you can present your gift; make cute labels, put it in a gift basket, or add a piece of fabric and a ribbon to dress up the jar and pass them out to your friends and family.
+If you choose to gift your honey pear jam to friends and family, there are so many ways you can present your gift.
+Make cute labels, put it in a gift basket, or add a piece of fabric and a ribbon to dress up the jar and pass them out to your friends and family.
 No matter how you choose to present your gift, it’s sure to be a winner.

-Cover your jelly jars with a round piece of fabric and ribbon to make them extra festive.
+Decorating the top of your jelly jars with fabric is super simple.
+Cut a piece of fabric in a circle to use as a cover for your jelly jars and fasten with a ribbon to make them extra festive.
 Set them aside in a pretty basket if you wish, ready to hand out to your friends, family, and coworkers.

 USING HONEY INSTEAD OF SUGAR

 I like to use honey because it has more flavor than sugar.
 In general, when substituting honey for sugar in a recipe you will use about half the amount.
 For instance, the original recipe for this jam called for three cups of sugar, but I only use a cup and a half of honey.

 Both the pear jam and honey are a delicious addition to toast, biscuits, or homemade vanilla scones.

 - 1 lemon, or about 1/4 cup lemon juice